Tbot101/CleanRoomAutomation/README.md

 For example:
 `Onclick=“airconoff(CHANGENUMBER)”`
-Becomes `airconoff(1)`, `airconoff(2)` and so on for each room After the python file is run there is an HTML file outputted also called `newmain.html`.
-The contents of this file should be copied over to ‘main.html’ inside the templates folder
+Becomes `airconoff(1)`, `airconoff(2)` and so on for each room

+After the python file is run there will be an HTML file as output called `newmain.html`.
+The contents of this file should be copied over to ‘main.html’ inside the templates folder.
+This will replace and update the GUI and display the desired number of rooms.
+Remember to similarly change the rest of the files.

 ## styles.css
-Houses all the styling rules of the dashboard/GUI
-One variable called `—main-box-shadow` which can be used to change all box shadows at once More variables can be implemented to make the code clean and easy to read Overflow x is hidden to prevent having to scroll sideways A mixture of grid and flex displays as well as subgrids.
-Custom slider design as it is visually appealing
+Houses all the styling rules of the dashboard/GUI.
+There is one variable called `—main-box-shadow` which can be used to change all box shadows at once.
+There is a mixture of grid displays and flex displays as well as subgrids to make the design of the dashboard intuitive and appealing to the user.
+The custom slider CSS was also introduced as it is more user friendly. `overflow-x: hidden` to prevent side scroll while using interface.